Hybrid Classical-Quantum Newtonian Gravity with stable vacuum: Single Particle Dynamics

 \section{Single Particle Dynamics}

-We now explore the dynamics of an isolated particle and compare it to two TD models: one based on the CSL spontaneous collapse model and one based on the DP one.
+We now explore the dynamics of an isolated particle and compare it to two continuous weak monitoring models: one based on the CSL spontaneous collapse model and one based on the DP one.
 In doing so, we will neglect the standard quantum dynamics of the particle as we are interested in the spatial decoherence due to the gravitational back-reaction.